 BCBSNC primary care physicians are responsible for providing or arranging for all appropriate medical services for BCBSNC members.
 BCBSNC relies on primary care physicians to decide when specialist care is necessary or when other services such as medical equipment are indicated.
+To serve as a member's PCP, providers must be credentialed by BCBSNC as a PCP.

-Typically, the following provider types that specialize in primary medicine may serve as a PCP: family practitioner, internist, gerontologist, general practitioner, and pediatrician (for those under 18 years of age).
+Typically, the following provider types that specialize in primary medicine may serve as a PCP: family practitioner, internist, gerontologist, general practitioner, and pediatrician (for those under eighteen [18] years of age).
 In some cases a specialist, such as an OB/GYN or an oncologist, may serve as a PCP.